+Engineering Tripos Part IIB, 4F12: Computer Vision, 2020-21

 Module Leader

-Prof R Cipolla [1]
+Dr I Budvytis [1]

 Lecturers

-Prof R Cipolla and Dr I Budvytis [2]
+Prof R Cipolla, Dr I Budvytis [2]

 Timing and Structure

 Michaelmas term.
 16 lectures (including 3 examples classes).
 Assessment: 100% exam

 Aims

 The aims of the course are to:

 - introduce the principles, models and applications of computer vision. - cover image structure, projection, stereo vision, structure from motion and object detection and recognition. - give case studies of industrial (robotic) applications of computer vision, including visual navigation for autonomous robots, robot hand-eye coordination and novel man-machine interfaces.
 Objectives As specific objectives, by the end of the course students should be able to: - design feature detectors to detect, localise and track image features. - model perspective image formation and calibrate single and multiple camera systems. - recover 3D position and shape information from arbitrary viewpoints; - appreciate the problems in finding corresponding features in different viewpoints. - analyse visual motion to recover scene structure and viewer motion, and understand how this information can be used in navigation; - understand how simple object recognition systems can be designed so that they are independent of lighting and camera viewpoint. - appreciate the commerical and industrial potential of computer vision but understand the limitations of current methods.
-Content • Introduction (1L) Computer vision: what is it, why study it and how?
+Content • Introduction (1L) Computer vision: what is it, why study it and how ?
 The eye and the camera, vision as an information processing task.
 A geometrical framework for vision.
 3D interpretation of 2D images.
 Applications. • Image structure (3L) Image intensities and structure: edges, corners and blobs.
 Edge detection, the aperture problem.
 Corner and blob detection.
 Contour extraction using B-spline snakes.
 Texture.
-Feature descriptors and matching. • Projection (3L) Published on CUED undergraduate teaching (https://teaching21-22.eng.cam.ac.uk) Orthographic projection.
+Feature descriptors and matching. • Projection (3L) Orthographic projection.
 Planar perspective projection.
 Vanishing points and lines.
 Projection matrix, homogeneous coordinates.
 Camera calibration, recovery of world position.
 Weak perspective and the affine camera.
-Projective invariants. • Stereo vision and Structure from Motion (3L) Epipolar geometry and the essential matrix.
+Projective invariants. - Stereo vision and Structure from Motion (3L) Epipolar geometry and the essential matrix.
 Recovery of depth.
 Uncalibrated cameras and the fundamental matrix.
 The correspondence problem.
 Structure from motion.
-3D shape from multiple view stereo. • Object detection and recognition (3L) Basic architectures for deep learning in computer vision.
+3D shape from multiple view stereo. - Object detection and recognition (3L) Basic architectures for deep learning in computer vision.
 Object detection, classification and semantic segmentation.
 Object recognition, feature embedding and metric learning.
-Reconstruction, localisation and structured deep learning. • Example classes (3L) Discussion of examples papers and past examination papers.
-Booklists Please see the Booklist for Group F Courses [3] for references for this module.
-Examination Guidelines Please refer to Form & conduct of the examinations [4].
-UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [5] standard: Toggle display of UK-SPEC areas.
+Reconstruction, localisation and structured deep learning. - Example classes (3L) Discussion of examples papers and past examination papers.
+Booklists Please refer to the Booklist for Part IIB Courses for references to this module, this can be found on the associated Moodle course.
+Examination Guidelines Please refer to Form & conduct of the examinations [3].
+UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [4] standard: Toggle display of UK-SPEC areas.